-The Alliance for Kids Council brings together agencies and individuals to work collaboratively on a seamless system of care for young children and their families in El Paso County in order to address the following:
+The Alliance for Kids Council is a program of Joint Initiatives for Youth and Families, and brings together agencies and individuals to work collaboratively on a seamless system of care for young children and their families in El Paso County to address the following:

 - Ensure that each and every child experiences an equitable, high quality continuum of services and supports that leads to success in school and life.

 - Improve the quality of early learning environments to prepare young children to enter kindergarten; build the resources and skills of families; and ensure that families have access to social, physical, and mental health services.

 - Be a hub for partners, providers, caregivers, policy makers, and business leaders to coordinate, collaborate, and align resources.

 Alliance for Kids oversees a wide variety of programs, participates in community partnerships, and provides professional training and coaching designed to improve the quality of early education and child care in our region.